|

 The four core systems: Mycroft, Sherlock, Watson and Dragon are loaded with Ubuntu 20.04.

-Mycroft is large enough to do training.
-It is $$$ water cooled and has an Intel i9-9900K with 8 cpus and can run 16 threads.
 It has 16GB of memory and a 2TB SSD static ram disk.
 The graphics card is an RTX 2080 with 12GB of Vram and 4352 CUDA cores.
-8 GB Vram is required for training.

 The Mycroft system has STT, TTS, and Mycroft AI installed and has been tested with an apk loaded on a cell phone.
 The question was: